Blog

 ANTENNA GAIN

-Television antenna gain is measured in dBi, sometimes shorten to dB.
-Some manufacturers measure gain dBD's, which is about 2 dB lower than dBi.
+Television antenna gain is usually measured in dBi.
+Sometimes dBi is shorten to dB.
+Some shortwave antennas are measured in dBD.
 Both dBi and dBD use a base 10 logarithmic scale.

 CONVERSIONS